feel2code/telegram_chupakabrada_bot/README.md

 - **Holiday Updates:** Find out which holidays are being celebrated today with a quick command or scheduled CRON job.
 Never miss a special occasion again.

-- **Coronavirus Information:** Get the latest COVID-19 updates by sending a command or scheduling a CRON job to receive up-to-date information on the pandemic.

 - **YouTube Streamer Quotes:** For an extra dose of entertainment, the bot can also share famous quotes from a well-known Russian YouTube streamer.

 ## How to Use